SFII/scq/README.md

 ## Installing:

 Make sure you have python3 installed on your computer.
-Then run
+Then run:

 ```
 make build
 ```

+This will install all of the pip modules as well as the

 ## Running: